thenativeweb/command-line-interface/README.md

 ## Quick Start

-First you need to add a reference to command-line-interface to your application.
+First you need to add a reference to command-line-interface to your application:

 ```javascript
 const { runCli, Command } = require('command-line-interface');